HopkinsIDD/serocovpop-households/README.md

 ## Code Notes

 In the `Stan/` directory are stan code for running a series of different models we compared in the analyses.
+Code that runs the stan models are in HHtrans_public.Rmd.
 The models are as follows:

 | file name |model number | description |
 |-----------| ---| ----|